-To sequence a genome of an organism which is going to be sequenced for the first time, client can use the de novo genome sequencing and assembly approach.
+Nucleome is India based service provider of genome sequencing and de novo assembly.
+To sequence a genome of an organism which is going to be sequenced for the first time, client can use the next generation sequencing i.e NGS and de novo assembly service offered by Nucleome.
 We have completed genome sequencing & assembly of many organisms like microbes, fungus, plants, insects and animals using Illumina and PacBio sequencers.
 Depending on the sample type and budget available, we can design a suitable strategy for your project.
-Client can use shotgun and mate pair library sequencing on Illumina platform or stand alone SMRTbell library sequencing on PacBio RS II.
-For very high quality genome assembly you can also use a hybrid approach using Pacbio, Bionano and 10x genomics to generate chromosome level scaffolds.
+Scientists can use shotgun and mate pair library sequencing on Illumina platform or stand alone SMRTbell library sequencing on PacBio RS II/Sequel.
+For very high quality hybrid genome assembly we can generate data from Illumina, Pacbio, Bionano and 10x genomics to build chromosome level scaffolds.
 A suitable genome assembler will be used to assemble the genome and we perform the assembly multiple times to ensure you get the best assembly from available data sets.
 It will be followed by genome assessment and annotation.
 We can also help you in identifying SVs, SNPs and discovering novel regions if you wish to improve currently available genome assembly.
+We have been involved is sequencing genomes of Tiger, Mango, Pigeon Pea, Pomegranate, Mithun and many microbial and fungal genomes.
+Our team can assist you in designing of the project, selection of technology and analysis.
+Call our team now or send a query to firstname.lastname@example.org.

 Optical mapping is a molecular technique that produces fingerprints of DNA sequences in order to construct genome-wide maps.
 The sequence markers can be ordered restriction fragments, or specific sequence motifs (nick sites).
 The optical mapping procedure first stretches relatively intact (minimally-sheared) linear DNA fragments on a glass surface or in a nanochannel array, and then directly images the locations of the restriction sites or sequence motifs under light microscopes, with the aid of dye or fluorescent label.
 Optical mapping has been widely used to improve de novo plant genome assemblies, including rice, maize, Medicago, Amborella, tomato and wheat, with more genomes in the pipeline.
 We use Bionano Irys system to offer optical mapping service that provides long-range information of the genome and can more easily identify large structural variations.
 The ability of optical mapping to assay long single DNA molecules nicely complements short-read sequencing which is more suitable for the identification of small and short-range variants.